moeaberanek/nortonapps/docs/index.rst

-Welcome to Symntic Nort Screen
+Welcome to Symantic Nort Screen
 ===================================================================================